shovington/school/Deleaves/CreateWAP/README.md

 Click on the top right corner network icon, then **Connect to Hidden Wi-Fi Network...**.
 Select the network you've just created (You should see a confirmation of connection).

-Repeat the same thin on your PC.
+Repeat the same thing on your PC.

 ## Connect to Jetson via ssh :